Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 <App />
 ```

-And we finish the basic app with a component for each habit that be checked on and off.
+To complete the basic setup of the app,  add a component for each habit that be checked on and off using this code snippet:

 ```svelte
 <script>